Introduction to Python

 Variable local: 200Variable global: 300

-If you need to create a global variable, but it is declared in the local scope, you can use the global
+If a global variable needs to be created, but it is declared in the local scope, the global

 def funcion():global xx = 300funcion()print(f'Variable global: {x}')